ErickLeal/despesasApi/README.md

 **About docker** <br>
 Docker-compose.yml are available in the projetc: Laravel, MariaDb and Mailhog are configured. <br>
-To set the entire environment, just run <br>
+To set the entire environment, just run: <br>
 `docker compose up -d` <br>

 **About email notifications** <br>
 Laravel queues were used so that emails are dispatched asynchronously.
-To start the queue worker just run inside the container:
+To start the queue worker, just run inside the container:
 `php artisan queue:work --queue=notifications` <br>

 As this is an application in a development environment, a local email server was used for testing. <br>